Pete Buttigieg warns Democrats can't go back to status quo after President Trump

 He wants to push back on "the politics of fear"

-He says the fear of political retribution, or even physical violence, "is more real than at any point in my lifetime."
-The fear of losing funding "is already impacting who gets invited to speak at a university or who gets hired at a law firm….
-We can't allow that" He added, "The thing about the politics of fear is the more you give into it, the worse it gets.
+Buttigieg says the fear of political retribution, or even physical violence, "is more real than at any point in my lifetime."
+The fear of losing funding "is already impacting who gets invited to speak at a university or who gets hired at a law firm. ...
+We can't allow that."
+He added, "The thing about the politics of fear is the more you give in to it, the worse it gets.
 The only antidote to a politics of fear is a politics of courage."

 Watch the beard for clues